bitsnaps/Groovy-Android-Template/README.md

-# Groovy-Android-Template
+# Groovy Android Template
-Groovy Android Template project
+Groovy Android Template project is an example proof-of-concept of an example of MVC android application using Groovy and combination of groovy-andorid plugins: SwissKnife, Dagger2, SugarORM, Spock